 These are items that make great impulse buys for your regular customers.
-They’ll help you make even more money from your five acre farm and keep your customers coming back for more.
+They’ll help you make even more money from your small 5 acre farm and keep your customers coming back for more.

-Perhaps you sew and could make reusable shopping bags for your customers to take home their fresh produce each week?
+Perhaps you could sew reusable shopping bags for your customers to take home their fresh produce each week?
 You can also use old feed bags to make tote bags, woven floor mats, and all sorts of other things.

 3. Jams and Jellies

 If you are good at canning, you might try turning extra cucumbers into pickles and extra fruit into jams and jellies.
 This is an especially good idea if you have an excess of berries or tree-growing fruits.

 Getting the family involved is one of many ways to scale your production up and make an even better living.

 Homemade baked goods are easy to make and easy to sell.
 You might already have the equipment you need, or you won’t need to invest much to work this idea from home.

 Another great way to get sales is to share your extra vegetable seedlings (like tomatoes) in the spring, split off your perennials in the fall, and sell extra herbs when your herb garden gets too full.

 These types of plants are often easy to market – many people love buying seedlings to grow their own food.

 Whether you raise chickens, quail, or turkeys, you can sell extra hatchlings for profit, especially in the spring.
 You can also sell fertilized hatching eggs which can be shipped to most areas of the United States.